dprgarner/battlebot-server/readme.md

 Bumblebots:
 - Random events
--- Creating targets (flowers)
--- Respawing drones
+  * Respawing drones

 - Fix bug where the whole server crashes and burns if a client crashes

 - Randomise starting arena
--- Size
+  * Size
--- Starting positions
+  * Starting positions
--- Existing walls
+  * Existing walls
--- Number of drones
+  * Number of drones

 - GraphQL stuff:
--- Create an out-stream for spectator updates
+  * Create an out-stream for spectator updates
--- Simple spectator stream page (dump JSON for now)
+  * Simple spectator stream page (dump JSON for now)
--- Maybe try GraphQL subscriptions and Apollo because it's hip and trendy
+  * Maybe try GraphQL subscriptions and Apollo because it's hip and trendy

 - Things that will make the game much better:
--- Record when a bot does not get a move in
+  * Record when a bot does not get a move in
--- Record when a bot makes an invalid move
+  * Record when a bot makes an invalid move
--- Record when a bot makes a valid move but gets blocked by another bot
+  * Record when a bot makes a valid move but gets blocked by another bot